≡ Menu

 Simplified issue life insurance policies:

-Simplified issue life insurance policies typically require the policy applicant to answer a series of medical questions, either on the application form or in an interview with an insurance agent.
+Simplified issue life insurance policies typically require the policy applicant to answer a series of medical questions on the application form or in an interview with an insurance agent.
 The insurer will use the answers to these questions to assess the applicant’s health status and determine the premium and coverage amount for the simplified life policies.

-Term Life vs Whole Life
+Term Life vs. Whole Life

 Guaranteed issue life insurance policies:

-Guaranteed issue life insurance policies, AKA guaranteed acceptance, do not require the applicant to answer any health questions or medical questions or provide any information about their health history.
+Guaranteed issue life insurance policies, AKA guaranteed acceptance, do not require the applicant to answer any health or medical questions or provide any information about their health history.
 These policies are usually available to people who have been turned down for other types of life insurance coverage due to health problems or other “lifestyle” factors.

 SI vs GI